-- In your reply for WhatsApp spam messages, ask the con artist a question that only your contact would know the answer to (like the age of their cat).
-It’s very likely a fraud if they don’t respond.
+- In your reply to WhatsApp spam messages, ask the con artist a question that only your contact would know the answer to (like the age of their cat).
+It’s very likely fraud if they don’t respond.

 - Have you received a WhatsApp request for a verification code?
 Consider whether the code is the one you requested before you check your mailbox (or use another verification technique) and provide the information.